hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - Currently we allow a maximum of **3 chats** (default value) to be handled simultaneously per agent.
 We can change this value to anything between 1-5 per agent.

 ### Automatic Chat assignment
-Agent chat tries assigning a chat automatically based on the following parameters.
+Smart Agent chat tries assigning a chat automatically based on the following parameters.
 - On login or switching to ‘online’
 - Every time an agent marks a chat as ‘Complete’
 - Every time an agent marks a chat as ‘Waiting for User’